 Students may receive credit by exam for U.S. History (GHIST 225).
 Examinations are offered the first week of every fall semester, the first week of every spring semester and the first week of every May session.
 Students interested in attaining GHIST 225 credit by exam should contact Dr. Andrew Witmer for further information.

 Contact the professor of the course to see if he or she is giving overrides.
 If so, stop by the department office in Jackson 201 for an override form.
-The professor must sign the form before you turn it in to Jane Crockett or Laurie Whiteway in the office.
+The professor must sign the form before you turn it in to Shelley Miller or Peggy Smith in the office.
 Once the form has been turned in, you will register for the class on e-campus, as normal.

 The essential historical skills of researching, evaluating and interpreting evidence, and writing are applicable to many job environments.
 JMU history majors have pursued careers in fields including archiving, education, historic site administration, industry, local, state, and federal government, cultural resource management, museum work, historic preservation, contract history, and private business.
 With additional training, many history graduates pursue careers in law, academia, or the health and technology professions.
 For more job information, go to Job Links for History Students.